Kindergarten Bat Activities and Lesson Plan Ideas!

 Using the book, we practice making predictions, retelling the story, comparing, inferring, and opinion writing.

 With our reading comprehension units, we sometimes ask students to make a prediction.
-We love that students can express themselves with illustrations as well as some text.
+We love that students can express themselves with illustrations and some text.

 We also ask students to write an opinion.
 We asked them to write about their favorite part of the story.

-One activity we do weekly with our reading comprehension units is retelling the story or working with text details.
+One weekly activity with our reading comprehension units is retelling the story or working with text details.
 Students work together to put the story in sequential order.

 Lesson plans and response activities for Stellaluna can be found here:

-Bat Loves the Night by Nicola Davies is such a cool book.
+Bat Loves the Night by Nicola Davies is such a fantastic book.
 We love it because it couples narrative text with informational text.
-This book is filled with bat facts and would make a great resource for research projects.
+This book is filled with bat facts and would make an excellent nonfiction text for research projects.

 Lesson plans and response activities for Bat Loves the Night can be found here:

 This is a fantastic book to add to your book basket during your bat activities.
-This all-about bats book is a must!
+This all-about bats book is a great addition to your nonfiction books collection!
+This bat book is appropriate for both kindergarten and first grade students.
 We use this chart to build our vocabulary chart.
 You can find the pieces for this chart at the end of this blog post.

 During our Stellaluna lesson, students made some of these hanging bat crafts.
-You can see the birds in the nest and Stellaluna is hanging upside down from the nest.
+You can see the birds in the nest, and Stellaluna is hanging upside down from the nest.
+You will find the directions for this fun activity and the bat template in the read aloud book companion lessons.

 Each poem comes with a 5 day fluency plan.
 We sing this poem each day, but honestly… we continue to sing it all year long.
 That is how much we love it!
 This bat song is set to the tune of Five Little Ducks.